‘I get better results now’: Everything you need to know about study drugs

 "I wouldn’t say the smart drugs make me smarter, just way more focused and unlock my potential.
 Normally, I have the attention span of a goldfish.

-"I got an A2 [can be equivalent to a first class honours] on a second year essay which I started writing two hours before the deadline on Modafinil.
+"I got an A2 [equivalent to a first class honours] on a second year essay which I started writing two hours before the deadline on Modafinil.
 That's the second best grade I've had, and one that I didn’t have before or since – it's uncharacteristically brilliant."

 How to get study drugs